center for collaborative democracy

 - Revise educational goals and measures to include both core academic skills and cross-cutting skills and traits such as critical thinking, teamwork, and resilience

-- Revise teaching and learning indicators and accountability systems to measure the full set of skills and traits students need to develop
+- Revise teaching standards and accountability systems to measure the full set of skills and traits students need to develop

 - Ensure that teacher training and professional development produce high performing teachers